khanglvg/Translate-Cracking-the-Coding-Interview/Cracking-the-Coding-Interview/Chapter12-Testing/English-Version.md

 :point_right:  Automated testing is a bit more complex.
 We'll want to automate all the standard scenarios, as shown above, and we also want to look for some very specific issues, such as race conditions.
 Ideally, we would be able to set up a closed system with fake accounts and ensure that, even if someone withdraws and deposits money rapidly from different locations, he never gets money or loses money that he shouldn't.

 :point_right:  Above all, we need to prioritize security and reliability.
 People's accounts must always be protected, and we must make sure that money is always properly accounted for.
 No one wants to unexpectedly lose money!
-A good tester understands the system priorities
+A good tester understands the system priorities.